How to Become a Certified Health Data Analyst (CHDA)

 - Conferring with managers to ensure that implemented changes are working

 Data is one of the most valuable assets in an organization.
-However, it is essential that all data collected is put to use for the benefit of an organization.
-Thus, trained professionals for collecting, storing, retrieving and presenting data to support business decisions are indispensable for every organization.
+However, all data collected must be used to benefit an organization.
+Thus, trained professionals who can collect, store, retrieve, and present data to support business decisions are indispensable for every organization.
 This is where healthcare data analysts come in.
-They help health systems, physician groups, and hospitals take important decisions such as adding a new service line, joining an Accountable Care Organization, and merging other providers.
+They help health systems, physician groups, and hospitals make important decisions such as adding a new service line, joining an Accountable Care Organization, and merging other providers.

-A number of clinical improvements are the result of insights provided by healthcare data analysts.
-In addition, they help vendors and insurers analyze data that guide population health management, decision making, cost containment, and quality improvement.
+Several clinical improvements result from insights provided by healthcare data analysts.
+In addition, they help vendors and insurers analyze data that guide population health management, decision-making, cost containment, and quality improvement.

 Where Do Health Data Analysts Work?

-Health data analysts work for health insurance companies, health systems, hospitals, large physician practice groups, healthcare consulting companies, federal and state departments, electronic health record (EHR) and other health information technology vendors, and other health organizations.
+Health data analysts work for health insurance companies, health systems, hospitals, large physician practice groups, healthcare consulting companies, federal and state departments, electronic health records (EHR), other health information technology vendors, and other health organizations.